pantoska-tieto/antoskape-project/documentation/Tests_user_guide.md

 3\.
 Add a tag(s) to `tags:` section to be applied in GitHub workflow dispatch panel when running the tests with demanded tag-specification.

 4\.
 Update the `prj.conf` file with generic configuration parameters.
 This file:<br/>
-- defines build-time configuration options for your Zephyr application, sample, or test.
+- defines build configuration options for your Zephyr application, sample, or test.
 - uses the same syntax as Kconfig files (simple KEY=VALUE pairs).
 - customizes which Zephyr features, drivers, and kernel options are enabled or disabled for that specific build/test run.

 <br/>
-Example - build-time configuration to get Bluetooth support:<br/>
+Example - build configuration to get Bluetooth support:<br/>
 <br/>

 ```